Blood Death Knight Tank Spell Summary — Shadowlands 9.2

 Death's Advance is a useful movement ability that increases your movement speed by 30% for 8 seconds, prevents you from being slowed below 100% movement speed, and makes your immune to any forced movement, knockbacks, or movement-controlling effects for the duration.
 Passively, it prevents you from being slowed below 70% movement speed at all times.

 Crimson Scourge is a passive that causes your auto attacks against targets affected by Blood Plague to have a chance to make your next Death and Decay free of cost and reset its cooldown.
 You should be on the look-out for these procs and always use them, even if you are fighting a single target.
-If using one or more ranks of Bloody Runeblade, it is especially important to consume Crimson Scourge within 3 seconds of the proc, in order to maximize the value of the trait.
+If using Relish in Blood, you should absolutely prioritize spending these, as they cannot happen while Death and Decay is on the ground (and the trigger for Relish is the use of the proc, not gaining the proc).

 Bone Shield is a buff that increases your Armor by 50% of your Strength and increases your Haste by 10%.
 Each cast of Marrowrend applies 3 stacks of Bone Shield, and each successful melee attack against you consumes one stack.
 The stack consumption effect has a cooldown of 2.5 seconds, keeping you from losing all of your stacks rapidly when tanking several enemies.
 Due to the haste increase, there is never a time where it is a good idea to let Bone Shield fall off.

 Death Strike, described above, is the most "active" mitigation ability used by Blood Death Knights, even if it is not considered by Blizzard to be active mitigation.
 You should time your Death Strikes so that as many as possible occur right after large damaging abilities.
 Even during off-tanking periods, you will use Death Strike to dump excess Runic Power; the Mastery: Blood Shield generated during this time will help smooth tank transitions, and the damage dealt by Death Strike is significant.